Get started

 Next

-- Configure other targets, such as multiple MCP servers, an A2A agent, or an OpenAPI server.
+- Configure other backends, such as multiple MCP servers, an A2A agent, or an OpenAPI server.